 Ecological flow criteria are selected for all functional flow components for which the natural range of metrics is expected to support ecosystem functions.
-These ecological flow criteria are defined as the median (50th percentile) and 10th to 90th percentile range of the natural flow metrics for each flow component.
-The median represents the long-term value around which annual values should center.
-The 10th to 90th percentile values represent the lower and upper bounds, respectively, in which annual values of the metric are expected to vary.
+These ecological flow criteria are defined by a median and bounded range of metric values for each flow component.
+The median represents the long-term value around which a metric is expected to center.
+The 10th to 90th percentiles represent the lower and upper bounds, respectively, in which the metric is expected to vary.
+For example, ecological flow criteria for the dry-season baseflow would be specified by median, 10th, and 90th percentile values of flow magnitude, timing, and duration.
+The annual values of these metrics are expected to vary under natural conditions, but over many years, are expected to be distributed around the predicted median value.
+The 10th and 90th percentiles of the ecological flow criteria represent an interval between which annual values of a metric are expected in fall in most years.
+This interval is accounts for both inter-annual variation in the metric as well as model prediction uncertainty.

 Ecological flow criteria can be defined for all water years, or by water year type.
-The ecological flow criteria should be organized by flow component and compiled in a table for each LOI in the study area (Table A.6).
-Ecological flow criteria will not be selected in this step for those functional flow components identified in Step 3 that require additional consideration; criteria for those components will be developed in Steps 5-7 in Section B.
+The median, 10th, and 90th percentile values of flow metrics have been calculated for dry, moderate, and wet water year types.
+Once selected, ecological flow criteria should be organized by flow component and compiled in a table for each LOI in the study area (Table A.6).
+Note that ecological flow criteria will not be selected for those functional flow components identified in Step 3 that require additional consideration; criteria for those components will be developed in Steps 5-7 in Section B.

-If the user desires greater certainty that ecological flow criteria will support ecological management goals, a plan to monitor those functions should be included in the Implementation Plan, developed in Section C (Step 12).
+If the user desires greater certainty that ecological flow criteria will support ecological management goals when they are established as environmental flow recommendations (Section C), actions to monitor their effectiveness should be included in the Implementation Plan (Step 12).